mobgen/halo-documentation/docs/cms/admin/cms_system_overview.md

 - Configure a new middleware located in some url.
 - Remove any of the modules configured for your company.

-{% include warning.html content="Be careful when removing this entries.
-They perform the link between different parts of the system and removing them can break some key links and make content not available or your apps useless." %}
+> **Warning:** Be careful when removing this entries.
+They perform the link between different parts of the system and removing them can break some key links and make content not available or your apps useless.

 ## Operations on system